MatheusRich/matheusrich.github.io/_posts/2021-04-22-mocking-made-simple.md

 };
 ```

-It was taking more time than I wanted to, so I gave up and
+It was taking more time than I intended, so I gave up and
 came up with other solution.
 Not a fancy solution, neither changing the mocking library.
 It was, in
 fact, a very old one (and very known among Java devs): **Dependency Injection** (DI for short).